An Introduction to Infrared Cinematography

 Most ND up until a few years ago did not block IR, which became an issue, so now we have products like the Mitomo True ND and Tiffen Naturals which block IR.

-Here you can see, without IR ND the image gets brown and pink by the time you hit 2.1 ND, and that’s usually really bad, but imagine the creative possibilities if you actually wanted that – if you were going to turn that into black and white, now take a look at it.
+Here you can see without IR ND the image gets brown and pink by the time you hit 2.1 ND.
+That’s usually really bad.
+But imagine the creative possibilities if you actually wanted that.
+If you were going to turn that into black and white, now take a look at it.

 ARTIFICIAL LIGHTING – Traditional tungsten bulbs emit a ton of heat (and therefore IR), BUT new LED options – much less!

-TIME OF DAY – Say goodbye to Golden Hour, shooting at sunrise or sunset, because with IR that doesn’t produce the best lighting.
+TIME OF DAY – Say goodbye to Golden Hour, shooting at sunrise or sunset, because with IR, it doesn’t produce the best lighting.
 Shots that would normally appear flat with visible light will appear punchy with infrared light.
 Look at this example:

-Most of the directors’ work here have used IR for surrealism.
-This example of a documentary from the Congo that was shot on Aero chrome.
+Most of the directors’ work here has used IR for surrealism.
+Take a look below at an example of a documentary from the Congo shot on Aero Chrome.

 In this documentary the IR makes inanimate objects leap out from the background – for example the assault rifles here.

-IR is about finding another way to look at the world, about making viewers reassess their certainty of how things look, about challenging conventions.
-This is a whole new way of looking at our planet, a whole different question as to what we are seeing.
-Our eyes are seeing a tiny bit of the world, a microcosm of the amount of light that is out there.
+IR is about finding another way to look at the world.
+It’s about making viewers reassess their certainty of how things look, and about challenging conventions.
+This is a whole new way of looking at our planet.
+A whole different question as to what we are seeing.
+Our eyes see a tiny bit of the world, a microcosm of the amount of light out there.
 IR opens the door.
-In the same way, cinema has always catered to the magical, transporting us to new worlds, new universes even sparking our imaginations for what is out there and forcing us to understand that there are things on this planet that we don’t see.
+In the same way, cinema has always catered to the magical, transporting us to new worlds, and new universes.
+It sparks our imaginations for what is out there and forces us to consider the forces we cannot see.

 IR makes the invisible visible and allows you to enjoy a whole new world of creative possibilities.